daniellupescu/azure-cognitive-services-text-to-speech-sample-springboot-app/README.md

 - synthesizeAndSaveToFile: Synthesize text and save speech to a .wav file
 - synthesizeAndSpeak: Synthesize text and plays the speech on your computer speakers

-Edit the application.yml to put your Azure API ket, Azure region, language, output format, and output folder.
+Edit the application.yml to put your Azure API key, Azure region, language, output format, and output folder.

 Edit the `text` variable in class `ApplicationReadyListener.java` to change the text to synthesize.